Keep an eye on current credit management trends.

 1. Permanent layoffs of mid-level and Senior credit professionals.
 At a time when companies will be required to help customers by extending trade credit, mid and senior levels of staff being cut due to costs, leaving the extension of credit to finance teams or junior credit analysts with inadequate experience.

-My Suggestion: If you are currently facing a staff shortage and seem to be overwhelmed with several processes, wine- I mean automation- is your friend.
+My Suggestion: If you are currently facing a staff shortage and seem to be overwhelmed with several processes, wine- I mean automation- is your friend like what we offer in our PCM Pro Plans.

 2. Trade Credit insurers are running for cover.
+This is one of the credit management trends that is inevitable.
 Theirs is going to be an ugly world for the foreseeable future, with many insurers exiting the market.
 If your firm insures its receivables, expect your premiums to jump, and experience difficulty in getting coverage for many firms where you never had issues previously.

 My Suggestion: I recommend reaching out to trade credit companies now and get quotes for coverage.
 Take into consideration the cost of insurance versus managing the receivables on your own.
 In many instances, careful due diligence upfront and then continued monitoring of the health of your customers can be less expensive.